m2osw/prinbee/doc/JOURNAL.md

   The date when the entry has to be processed.
 It can be set to _now_ in which case it will be processed as soon as possible.

-  Process Date should always be larger or equal to Insertion Date.
+  `Process Date` should always be larger or equal to `Insertion Date`.

 * Status (Predefined, Type: `char`)

-  Further, each row includes a status.
+  Each row includes a status.

   Possible statuses are: